MuratCA77/Industrial-SMS/README.md

 ## Installation

-(How ton install it, e.g., what Ubuntu version you need, installing Gnu Radio, HackRF, firmware)
+(How to install it, e.g., what Ubuntu version you need, installing Gnu Radio, HackRF, firmware)
 ### Ubuntu
-The SMS has been tested on Ubuntu Linux 14.04 LTS.
+The ISMS has been tested on Ubuntu Linux 14.04 LTS.
 Installation instructions for Ubuntu can be found on [help.ubuntu.com/14.04/installation-guide](https://help.ubuntu.com/14.04/installation-guide/).

 ### Gnu Radio
 (How to install Gnu Radio)